top of page

 24 Hour Tribute

-National Bugler Dani Masterson for the Spirit of 45 and New York State Director of Bugles Across America Sounded TAPS in a 24 Hour Tribute for our Veterans on May 30th 2021 through May 31st 2021, Memorial Day.
+National Bugler Dani Masterson for the Spirit of 45 , sounded TAPS in a 24 Hour Tribute for our Veterans on May 30th 2021 through May 31st 2021, Memorial Day.

 Starting at 3pm on the 30th Dani started sounding those 24 notes every hour and continued for the following 24 hours at Mesier Park in the Village of Wappingers in New York, Dutchess County, to honor those who made the ultimate sacrifice and concluded at the "National Moment of Remembrance" at 3pm on Memorial Day.